 Office to Advance Women Apprentices NS

-In 2019, the Office to Advance Women Apprentices Nova Scotia opened to engage and support women apprentices and journeywomen working in trades in the province.
+The Office to Advance Women Apprentices Nova Scotia was created to engage and support tradeswomen working in construction trades in the province.

-The office has a mandate to increase employment opportunities for women in the skilled trades and offers a registry database of female tradespersons identifying their trade, level of apprenticeship, employment status, resumes, travel availability, etc.
+The office has a mandate to offer support and increase employment opportunities for tradeswomen and women entering apprenticeable trades in Nova Scotia.
+We offer a registry database of female tradespersons identifying trade, level of apprenticeship, employment status, resumes, travel availability, etc.

 Our work includes: